-The iDevices smart switch is one of the most compatible smart switches on the Market.
-As it works with HomeKit, Alexa and your Android devices all at the same time.
-That functionality really makes it stand out.
-Often we must choose our device according to our home automation system.
-Do we want to use the Amazon Echo, Google Home or Siri?
-Do you have an Android phone or are you an iPhone user?
+The iDevices Smart Switch is one of the most compatible smart switches on the market, as it works with HomeKit, Alexa and your Android devices – all at the same time.
+That functionality really makes it stand out from other similar products.
+Often, we must choose our device according to our home automation system.
+Do you want to use the Amazon Echo, Google Home or Siri?
+Do you have an Android phone, or are you an iPhone user?

 The team at iDevices is dedicated to breaking those molds and launching products that are flexible.
-That makes their productscCapable of finding a place in most home setups.
-Lots of brands are joining the IOT and smart home market on an almost hourly basis. iDevices has been producing accessories for years, and continues to gain momentum.
-They are US based, hailing from Avon, CT.
-Boasting a full team of in house engineers, designers, and marketers.
+That makes their products capable of finding a place in most home setups, regardless of type.
+Many brands are joining the IOT and smart home market on an almost hourly basis. iDevices has been producing accessories for years and continues to gain momentum.
+They are US based, hailing from Avon, CT, boasting a full team of in-house engineers, designers, and marketers.

 A quick browse of their website really makes me want to swing by for lunch, should I find myself in the area.
-Today they offer a full line of products.
-There is the iDevices switch which I am reviewing.
-There is also smart sockets that go between your bulb and lamp, in wall outlets, wall switches and Thermostats.
+Today, they offer a full line of products.
+There’s the iDevices Switch (reviewing here).
+There are also smart sockets that go between your bulb and lamp, in-wall outlets, wall switches and smart thermostats.
 You can be sure there are even more coming down the product launch pipe as well.

-I was definitely surprised by this switch, its functionality and how well it works.
-I know your thinking,” its a switch, that plugs into any AC outlet and you control it with an app, whats so special?”
-Read on and I will go through it, play by play.
-The iDevices switch brings some unique features to table that not every company is even beginning to address.
+I was definitely surprised by this switch in regards to its functionality and how well it works.
+I know you may be thinking, “It’s a switch that plugs into any AC outlet and you control it with an app, what’s so special?”
+Read on, and I will go through it, play by play.
+The iDevices Switch brings some unique features to table that not every company is even beginning to address.

 In this review of the iDevices switch I will cover :